MartinThoma/mpu/README.md

 ### Quick Examples

-Creating small example datastructures is a task I encounder once in a while for StackExchange answers.
+Creating small example datastructures is a task I encounter once in a while for StackExchange answers.

 ```python